kfirbreger/Kfir-Breger-Blog/src/jquery-animation-problem-in-ie7.md

 Title:jQuery animation problem in ie7
 Date: 2010-05-28 13:24:30
-Tags: ie problems, javascript, programming, programming, web
+Tags: ie problems, javascript, programming, web

 For one of our projects, I was creating a photo bar.
 When the mouse was over one of the photos it was ment to increase in size and decrease back to